 Then, I went for a very large doggo.
 A 4-year-old St. Bernard who weighs 180 lbs would need 14 packs of food.
 The starter pack would cost $125 for a full fresh plan that lasts 1 week, $77 per week for a half-fresh plan that lasts 2 weeks, and $115 for a mixed plan that lasts 1 week and contains 7 packs of fresh food and 2 bags of baked food.

-So, as a general rule, you can expect to pay around $6-7 dollars per day for Ollie, less for a small pup, and more for a large doggo.
-While this sounds like a lot, when you consider that you’d pay only a bit less for plain raw food or home-cooked meals that take time and energy to make, Ollie actually has fair prices.
+So, as a general rule, you can expect to pay around $6-7 dollars per day for Ollie.
+While this sounds like a lot, when you consider that you’d pay only a bit less for plain raw food or home-cooked meals that take time and energy to make, I think Ollie's prices are fair.

-Plus, it would be close to impossible to replicate these carefully crafted recipes that not only include high-quality ingredients but have the exact calculated quantities of every nutrient your dog needs.
-The Ollie plans available for a small puppy
+Plus, it would be close to impossible to replicate these carefully crafted recipes at home.
+Not only do they include high-quality ingredients but they also have the exact calculated quantities of every nutrient your dog needs.
+Prices for Baxter's full, mixed, and half fresh plans starting at $20.65 per week for the half fresh budget option (with 50% off)

 Apart from the fresh and baked recipes, you can also add extras to your order.
 The price for treats is $9 for the sweet potato slices and $10 for the jerky strip treats, while supplements cost $22 per jar (60 chews each).